brisenodaniel/CS_510_Project/README.md

 #### Instructions on Running Code ####
 - In terminal, navigate to [`./src`](./src)
-- To test the XGBoost model, collect error statistics and re-generate plots, call `$Rscript Main.R`
+- To test the XGBoost model, collect error statistics and re-generate plots, call `$ Rscript Main.R`
   - This program will take approximatively 30 minutes to run on 4 cores.
-- To test XGBoost model and collect error statistics without re-generating plots, call `$Rscript ErrorWriter.R`
+- To test XGBoost model and collect error statistics without re-generating plots, call `$ Rscript ErrorWriter.R`
   - This program will take approximately 30 minutes to run on 4 cores
-- To re-generate plots using error statistics collected earlier, run `$Rscript ErrorAnalysis.R`
+- To re-generate plots using error statistics collected earlier, run `$ Rscript ErrorAnalysis.R`
   - This program will take approximately 1 minute to run.
   - All plots are outputted to the [./Plots](./Plots) subdirectory.

 #### Description of Directories ####

 - [Code_profiles](./Code_profiles)
-  - Contains `profzis` code profiling output for data collection.
+  - Contains `profvis` code profiling output for data collection.
 Profiles are stored as HTML documents
 - [Data](./Data)
   - Contains Superconductor Data used in Analysis
 - [Output](./Output)